ajjackson/dotfiles/README.md

     - Don't name the setup script setup.py, that was really confusing because of Python conventions

-    - Consider using `stow` to distribute files that have system-dependent locations:
+    - Use `stow` to distribute files that have system-dependent locations:
         - org-babel can tangle to a standard tree within a temporary director or this source folder
         - then call `stow -t /suitable/root/position [packages]` to copy them
+        - `--dotfiles` argument automatically converts "dot-config" to ".config" etc for a nicer tree

 Things that remain a bit of a headache
 ======================================